jayinc/docs/content/slu-examples/example-configuration/_index.md

 <table>
 <tr>
 <td width="66%">
 <p>Entering data into a Web form can be a daunting task, especially on a mobile device.
-This example shows how to fill out forms with voice.</p>
+This example shows how to set up a form so that it can be filled out with voice.</p>
 <p>Supports utterances such as
 <ul>
 <li><i>my name is sherlock holmes</i></li>